wangshijun/generator-cakejs/README.md

 ## Express Test Sub-Generator

-Your MEAN application comes pre-bundled with the Mocha testing framework.
+Your CAKE application comes pre-bundled with the Mocha testing framework.
 To test your Express models you’ll need to create a new test file, which Mocha will use while running tests.
 For this purpose we provided you with the Express test sub-generator.
 Creating a new Express test is easy, just execute this command:

 ```